Sarthakdsh/sdash_photonics.github.io/content/authors/admin/_index.md

 ## About Me

-I am pursuing PhD at the Indian Institute of Science and specializes in High-power Fiber lasers and Nonlinear Optics and have recently submitted my PhD thesis.
-My research focuses on Raman fiber lasers.
-It utilizes Raman Scattering phenomena in silica fibers, allowing the transfer of power from fiber lasers emitting at lower wavelengths, typically around 1060 nm, to higher wavelengths.
-Thus, Raman fiber lasers help in achieving laser power at any wavelengths in the range of 1 – 2 µm.
-Frequency doubling of these versatile Raman laser sources can generate light in visible wavelengths that have wide applications in imaging, microscopy, and material processing.
-I have designed and built high-power fiber lasers at 1060 nm and Raman fiber lasers to convert the power to higher wavelengths.
-I have worked on various architectures and techniques to increase the efficiency of visible conversion of Raman fibers lasers without compromising on their versatility.
-To achieve this, I have designed and built various free-space optical systems to control the properties of the Raman lasers.
-Finally, I have also built the setup for frequency doubling to visible and worked with various available nonlinear crystals.
-I have also worked with various Industry partners of our department translating our research work to impactful technologies.
+I am pursuing PhD at the Indian Institute of Science and specializes in High-power Fiber lasers and Nonlinear Optics and have recently submitted my PhD thesis.\
+My research interests are in Exploration and applications of optical non-linearities to generate power at any wavelength using  fiber lasers